How to automate Pay Runs with KeyPay

-You know how there are times at work when you’re about to start a task but deep down wish there was some fairy godmother that would do it for you instead? #askingforafriend That’s definitely not me… I love everything I do… especially writing blogs.
-For everyone else however, and especially those lucky enough to process pay runs, you’d be happy to know that fairy godmothers do exist!
+You know how there are times at work when you’re about to start a task, but deep down wish there was some fairy godmother that would do it for you instead? #askingforafriend That’s definitely not me… I love everything I do… especially writing blogs.
+For accountants, bookkeepers and payroll bureaus however, and especially those lucky enough to process pay runs, you’d be happy to know that fairy godmothers do exist!
 I know that because you can now utilise automated pay runs to remove some or all manual handling when processing pays.
 This latest feature basically takes our existing smarts and ramps up the sexiness one hundred fold.

 How can automating our pay runs actually reduce the existing processing times?